About This Blog

 13th May 1968 Paris Revolts

 No other city is more synonymous with revolution than Paris.
-It had turned the world upside down in 1789, 1830, 1848 and 1871.
-And forty-three years ago today on 13th May 1968, its citizens – one million of them – … Continue reading
+Its citizens turned the world upside down in 1789, 1830, 1848 and 1871.
+And on this day in May 1968, one million Parisians once again took to the streets in … Continue reading

 10th May 1857 the Great Indian Rebellion